asakusuma/atomic/README.md

 # Atomic
 ## It's Just JavaScript

 Atomic is a DOM Library Agnostic solution for creating a better HTML element.
-They're called **Atomic Elements**, and they come with a robust event system and patterns for composition.
+They're called **Atomic Components**, and they come with a robust event system and patterns for composition.

 Why would you choose Atomic?
 * **No DOM Library Opinion** You're not bound to jQuery, YUI, Ender, or anything